Justice Department sues TikTok, accusing the company of illegally collecting children's data

 That same year, Musical.ly — acquired by ByteDance in 2017 and merged with TikTok — agreed to pay $5.7 million to resolve those allegations.
 The two companies were also subject to a court order requiring them to comply with COPPA, which the government says hasn’t happened.

 In the complaint, the Justice Department and the FTC allege TikTok has knowingly allowed children to create accounts and retained their personal information without notifying their parents.
-This practice extends to accounts created in “Kids Mode,” a version of TikTok for children under 13, Justice said in a press release explaining the lawsuit.
+This practice extends to accounts created in “Kids Mode,” a version of TikTok for children under 13.
+The feature allows users to view videos but bars them from uploading content.

 The two agencies allege the information collected included activities on the app and other identifiers used to build user profiles.
 They also accuse TikTok of sharing the data with other companies – such as Meta’s Facebook and an analytics company called AppsFlyer – to persuade “Kids Mode” users to be on the platform more, a practice TikTok called “re-targeting less active users.”